gfranko/amdclean/README.md

 A build tool that converts AMD code to standard JavaScript.

+`npm install amdclean`

 ## Use Case

 **Single file** JavaScript libraries or applications that use AMD, but do not use AMD plugins (e.g. text! plugin).

 ## Why

-Many developers like to use the AMD API to write modular JavaScript, but do not want to include a full AMD loader (e.g. RequireJS), or AMD shim (e.g. Almond.js) because of file size.
+Many developers like to use the AMD API to write modular JavaScript, but do not want to include a full AMD loader (e.g. [require.js](https://github.com/jrburke/requirejs)), or AMD shim (e.g. [almond.js](https://github.com/jrburke/almond)) because of file size/source code readability.

-By incorporating amdclean into the build process, there is no need for RequireJS or Almond.
+By incorporating amdclean.js into the build process, there is no need for Require or Almond.

-Since amdclean rewrites your source file into standard JavaScript, it is a great fit for JavaScript library authors who want a tiny download in one file after using the [RequireJS Optimizer](http://requirejs.org/docs/optimization.html).
+Since AMDclean rewrites your source code into standard JavaScript, it is a great fit for JavaScript library authors who want a tiny download in one file after using the [RequireJS Optimizer](http://requirejs.org/docs/optimization.html).

-So, you get great code cleanliness with AMD, reduced file sizes, and easy integration for other developers who may not use AMD.
+So, you get great code cleanliness with AMD, reduced file sizes, improved code readability, and easy integration with other developers who may not use AMD.

 ## Restrictions

-**Note:** Same restrictions as Almond.js, plus a few more
+**Note:** Same restrictions as almond.js, plus a few more.

 It is best used for libraries or apps that use AMD and: